APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

 <h2>Standard Library</h2>

  <h3>Lists</h3>
-  They seems like an array, but they are not.
+  They seem like an array, but they are not.

   - They cannot be changed(immutable).